shedaltd/python_fullstackdemo/documentation/README.md

-# An example technology stack choice for startups
+# A technology stack choice example for startups

 ## Introduction